✓ Revised 3rd edition

 “This Business Intelligence book is a must-read for both business managers and IT professionals.
 The 3rd edition is even more practical than previous ones.”
 NBD Biblion

-The intelligent organization is not simply the sum of its intelligent employees
+Organizational intelligence is not the sum of its intelligent employees

 Steer intelligence at a human level

 Admittedly, intelligence is a complex concept.
-It is difficult enough to appoint, make tangible and steer intelligence at a human level, let alone at an organizational level.
-We attempt to grant organizations characteristics that are similar to those that distinguish intelligent people from less intelligent people: acting on the basis of knowledge, anticipating developments in the (direct) environment, developing a learning ability and being able to reflect on one’s own position within the environment, for example.
-Business Intelligence provides organizations with these elements and thus contributes to a more intelligent organizational structure.
+It’s difficult enough to define, make tangible, and steer intelligence at a human level, let alone at an organizational level.
+We attempt to grant organizations characteristics that are similar to those that distinguish intelligent people from less intelligent people: acting on the basis of knowledge, anticipating developments in their (direct) environment, developing a learning ability, and being able to reflect on one’s own position within the environment, to name a few.
+Business Intelligence provides organizations with these elements, and thus contributes to a more intelligent organizational structure.

 Intelligent management with KPIs

-In the past few years, not all the elements of what we call an Intelligent organization have received equal attention.
-Many books have been written about performance management, data management and project management, whereas the adaptive and sensitive elements of the Intelligent organization often remained under exposed.
-Many organizations still have much to gain in the areas of competitive intelligence, innovation (intelligence), social infrastructures, knowledge management and intelligent management with KPIs.
+In the past few years, not all the elements of what we call an Intelligent Organization have received equal attention.
+Many books have been written about performance management, data management, and project management, while the adaptive and sensitive elements of the Intelligent Organization have often remained underexposed.
+Many organizations still have much to gain in the areas of competitive intelligence, innovation, social infrastructures, knowledge management, and intelligent management with KPIs.